The ‘garbage guy’ walks 12 miles a day around D.C. picking up trash: ‘I’ll pick up pretty much anything.’

 Starbucks employees said they’ve come to know Adams as the “garbage guy.”
 They often have a bag ready for him when he visits the store.

 “The first time he came I was confused,” said Ahmed Oukchir, the store manager at the M Street Starbucks.
-“I thought, ‘why is he asking for trash bags every day?
-What’s going on with this guy?’”
+“I thought: ‘Why is he asking for trash bags every day?
+What’s going on with this guy?’ ”

 Despite being baffled by the request, Oukchir graciously would give Adams a fresh bag upon each visit.
 Soon, he realized what the bag was for.

-“I saw him picking up trash outside the store, and I said, ‘don’t worry about doing that,’” Oukchir recalled.
+“I saw him picking up trash outside the store, and I said, ‘Don’t worry about doing that,’ ” Oukchir recalled.
 Adams smiled at him, then continued cleaning, he said.

 She was shamed for still having her Christmas lights up.
 Neighbors are now putting theirs back up in solidarity.